 What Are Micro Solar Cells?

 Solar cell technology research and development has resulted in numerous breakthroughs.
-One of these is the micro solar cells, of which the name refers to, are small solar cells with the capability of absorbing larger amounts of light than other solar cells based on their capabilities due to the technology used in manufacturing them.
+One of these is the micro solar cells, of which the name refers to, are small photovoltaic cells with the capability of absorbing larger amounts of light than other solar cells based on their capabilities due to the technology used in manufacturing them.

 The size of micro solar cells can be as little as 600 micrometers on each side.
 The cells are composed of three semiconducting layers, each layer absorbing a different band of sunlight.
 Few materials are needed to produce them, as they are mostly manufactured using a printing process.
 The efficiency of micro solar cells ranges from 25 to 35 percent, having the ability to provide electricity for a reduced price compared to other solar cells.